Last updated April 26th, 2023.

 While foreigners can directly own freehold condominium units in Thailand, they’re banned from purchasing land or houses.
 Thus, you will have to pay a yearly management fee due to the co-owned nature of a condominium building.

-Of course, management fees aren’t really the same as a property taxes since that money goes toward keeping your asset in good condition.
+Of course, management fees aren’t really the same as property taxes since that money goes toward keeping your asset in good condition.
 Having access to facilities like a pool, garden, and gym certainly helps.

 United Arab Emirates